marzukia/blog/content/posts/ppgrid-fast-continentscale-raster-interpolation/index.md

 Have you ever been given tens of millions of rows of point data that you somehow need to visualise?
 Did you then leave ArcGIS/QGIS/GRASS running for a few days?
 If you answered yes to both of these, you are the perfect audience for this post and my new tool [marzukia/ppgrid](https://github.com/marzukia/ppgrid) - (there's literally dozens of us!)

-I am a massive believer that visual storytelling is the key to being an effective data communicator; this is especially important when the data is dense or complex, as it often is with spatial data.
-I'm also a huge advocate of releasing the work that I do (where possible), as I think that the GIS ecosystem / community is generally too opaque and closed off.
+I am a strong believer that visual storytelling is the key to being an effective data communicator; this is especially important when the data is dense or complex, as it often is with spatial data.
+I'm also a big advocate of releasing the work that I do (where possible), as I think that the GIS ecosystem / community is generally too opaque and closed off.
 I touched on this a little in a [previous post](https://mrzk.io/posts/building-high-performance-spatial-apps/).
-I'm cognizant that the applicable audience for this post is pretty narrow; this post is about a very specific problem space that I often run into, and I freely admit it's probably one that not many people have.

 In my opinion, storytelling with spatial data is far more effective than charts, as it allows the reader to visually anchor the data to a _physical_ place somewhere in the world; the map then inherits the subconscious context and knowledge of that physical place without any additional effort on my end as the storyteller.
 Visualisation of large spatial datasets is a core part of my day-to-day job and the side ventures/projects that I do.
 This is because I love what presenting data on a map does for a data story; it takes it from an abstract concept to something that is visually compelling.